apache/airflow/docs/apache-airflow/start/docker.rst

 - ``postgres`` - The database.
 - ``redis`` - `The redis <https://redis.io/>`__ - broker that forwards messages from scheduler to worker.

 All these services allow you to run Airflow with :doc:`CeleryExecutor </executor/celery>`.
-For more information, see: :ref:`architecture`.
+For more information, see :ref:`architecture`.

 Running Airflow
 ===============